juanacopello/juanacopello/README.md

 ### Hi there 👋 I am Juana

-:female_detective: I am a Journalist and I currently work at LA NACION in Buenos Aires, Argentina.
+:female_detective: I am a journalist and I currently work at LA NACION in Buenos Aires, Argentina.

-:woman_technologist: I’m interested in how media, design and technology come together with journalism to create not only new ways of telling stories but also a value-added product for readers and audiences.
+:woman_technologist: I’m interested in how media, design and technology come together with communications and journalism to create not only new ways of telling stories but also a value-added product for readers and audiences.

 :technologist:	I am currently learning to code: I have intermediate knowledge about HTML, CSS and JavaScript.
-I am now learning p5.js and hope to begin coding with d3.js soon.
+I am now learning p5.js and hope to begin with d3.js soon.

 :paintbrush:	I am also interested in UX/UI Design, hoping to apply these skills to news applications and information design.